 Seller shall take all necessary precautions to ensure that the BESS (and any component thereof) is protected from physical damage during transportation, unpacking, inspection, handling, storage, and installation.
-Battery cells shall be comprised of proven Lithium-Ion chemistry and shall utilize proven technology designed for the type of service described herein.
+Battery cells shall be comprised of proven Lithium-Ion chemistry.
+The battery and shall consist of cells of utilize proven technology designed for the type of service described herein.
 The BESS may include only cells that are commercially available or for which suitable (though not necessarily identical) replacement cells can be supplied on short notice throughout the life of the BESS.
-Seller shall guarantee cell availability and replacement time to maintain the required availability as provided in Appendix 1.
+Seller shall guarantee cell availability and replacement time to maintain the required availability as provided in Appendix 1 Appendix 1.

-Batteries shall be connected using string orientations and provided in modular, climatecontrolled enclosures.
+Batteries shall be connected using string orientations and provided in modular, climate-controlled enclosures.
 Batteries shall be installed in a configuration that enables easy maintenance and replacement thereof and easy future battery expansion or additions.